cujojs/most/README.md

 ## Starting a new project?

 Strongly consider starting with [`@most/core`](https://github.com/mostjs/core).
 It is the foundation of the upcoming most 2.0, has [improved documentation](http://mostcore.rtfd.io/), new features, better tree-shaking build characteristics, and simpler APIs.
-Updating from `@most/core` to most 2.0 will be simple and non-breaking.
+Updating from `@most/core` to most 2.0 will be non-breaking and straightforward.

 ## Using most 1.x already on an existing project?